 The short answer: they help make your experience across the internet more streamlined and personalised.
 Cookies can do lots of things, like keep you signed in to certain websites so you don't have to keep entering your password every time.
 We respect your right to be informed about the cookies that we use and why we use them, so we've laid out the information below for you.

 Not using cookies will impair your experience of our website.
 If you choose to block certain cookies, you may find it impossible to make an online booking, for example.

 We store a unique code for the duration of your browsing session that allows the brochure request, Lucky Dip Break request, and other forms to work properly.
 When you close our website, it's deleted.

-In addition, we also set cookies that remember the last inputted values on the holiday search form.
-This means that when you return to the form during the same browsing session, your arrival date, number of nights, and total persons by age range are pre-filled in for your convenience.
+In addition, we also set cookies that remember the last inputted values on the holiday search and best price finder forms.
+This means that when you return to either form during the same browsing session, your arrival date, number of nights, and total persons by age range are pre-filled in where available for your convenience.
 These are deleted when you close the browser.

 Cookies that track and measure usage and interaction of this site are set by Google so that we can continue to produce engaging content.
 These cookies track things such as how long you spend on the site, pages you visit, and documents you download, how you reached our website, and what actions you took whilst browsing.
 This helps us to understand how we can improve our website for you.
 You are assigned a unique Client ID by Google, but we cannot personally identify you from this data.

 We use technology that enables us to replay and analyse sessions of interaction with our website so that we can better understand our users' needs.
 We cannot see any data that you input when replaying sessions.

 As part of this insight data, you may be prompted to answer questions that provide feedback whilst browsing our site.
 Cookies help remember whether or not you've already responded to one of these prompts, so we don't keep showing it to you.